canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/kubernetes/README.md

 ```

 These helpers encapsulate the logic around looping through each template, rendering them with the context to get `Lightkube.Resource` objects, `apply`ing them to the Kubernetes Cluster in a safe order, etc.

+### Recommended usage patterns

+The `KubernetesResourceHandler` can be used to manage one or more YAML templates, but it does not need to be the single monolith that manages all kubernetes resources in a charm.
+For example, if you have a `service.yaml.j2`, `deployment.yaml.j2`, and `rbac.yaml.j2` which define resources that are always rendered and deployed together, it likely makes sense to use a single `KubernetesResourceHandler` for all three for convenience.
+However, if you commonly need to update the `deployment.yaml.j2` without modifying the others, it might make more sense instantiate separate `KubernetesResourceHandler` objects, for the different files or more fine-grained groups of files.

+It is often convenient to define common `KubernetesResourceHandler` objects that are used by multiple hooks up front in a charm, but there is nothing wrong with instantiating smaller helper `KubernetesResourceHandler` objects when you need them too (for example, when a specific function wants to manipulate a small subset of yaml files).

 ## `check_resources`